pmq20/ruby-packer/README.md

 ## Usage

-If `ENTRANCE` was not provided, then a single Ruby interpreter executable will be produced.
+If ENTRANCE was not provided, then a single Ruby interpreter executable will be produced.
+ENTRANCE can be either a file path, or a "x" string as in bundle exec "x".

     rubyc [OPTION]...
 [ENTRANCE]
-      -r, --root=DIR                   The path to the root of the application -o, --output=FILE                The path of the output file -d, --tmpdir=DIR                 The directory for temporary files -c, --clean                      Cleans temporary files before compiling --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake --debug                      Enable debug mode
+      -r, --root=DIR                   The path to the root of the application -o, --output=FILE                The path of the output file -d, --tmpdir=DIR                 The directory for temporary files -c, --clean-tmpdir               Cleans temporary files before compiling --keep-tmpdir                Keeps all temporary files that were generated last time --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string --debug                      Enable debug mode
-      -v, --version                    Prints the version of rubyc and exit --ruby-version               Prints the version of the Ruby runtime and exit --ruby-api-version           Prints the version of the Ruby API and exit -h, --help                       Prints this help and exit --examples                   Prints usage examples
+      -v, --version                    Prints the version of rubyc and exit --ruby-version               Prints the version of the Ruby runtime and exit --ruby-api-version           Prints the version of the Ruby API and exit -h, --help                       Prints this help and exit

 ## Examples